 Copyright owners can use a system called Content ID to easily identify and manage their content on YouTube.
 Videos uploaded to YouTube are scanned against a database of files that have been submitted to us by content owners.

 Copyright owners get to decide what happens when content in a video on YouTube matches a work that they own.
 When this happens, the video gets a Content ID claim.

 Copyright owners can choose different actions to take on material that matches theirs:

 - Block a whole video from being viewed

-- Monetise the video by running ads against it; in some cases sharing revenue with the uploader
+- Monetise the video by running ads against it; sometimes sharing revenue with the uploader

 - Track the video's viewership statistics

-Any of these actions can be country-specific.
-A video may be monetised in one country, and blocked or tracked in another.
+Any of these actions can be country specific.
+A video may be monetised in one country/region and blocked or tracked in another.

 YouTube only grants Content ID to copyright owners who meet specific criteria.
-To be approved, they must own exclusive rights to a substantial body of original material that is frequently uploaded by the YouTube user community.
+To be approved, they must own exclusive rights to a substantial body of original material that is frequently uploaded by the YouTube creator community.

 YouTube also sets explicit guidelines on how to use Content ID.
-We monitor Content ID use and disputes on an ongoing basis to ensure these guidelines are followed.
+We monitor Content ID use and disputes on an ongoing basis to make sure that these guidelines are followed.

 Content owners who repeatedly make erroneous claims can have their Content ID access disabled and their partnership with YouTube terminated.

-If you are a content owner and you believe that your content meets the criteria, you may apply for Content ID.
+If you're a content owner and believe that your content meets the criteria, you can fill in this form.